SynBioDex/pySBOL3/docs/getting_started.rst

 Reading a Document will wipe any existing contents clean before import.

-..
-    TODO: DJR, delete this block or edit to correspond to pySBOL3 equivalent of "append"; leave it commented out for now.
-    However, you can import objects from multiple files into a single Document object using `Document.append()
-    <autoapi/sbol2/document/index.html#sbol2.document.Document.append>`_.
-This
-    can be advantageous when you want to integrate multiple objects from different files into a single design.
-This kind of data integration is an important and useful feature of SBOL.

 A Document may contain different types of SBOL objects, including ComponentDefinitions, ModuleDefinitions, Sequences, and Models.
 These objects are collectively referred to as TopLevel objects because they